trycua/pylume/README.md

 ## Contributing

 We welcome and greatly appreciate contributions to lume!
-Whether you're improving documentation, adding new features, fixing bugs, or adding new VM images, your efforts help make lume better for everyone.
-For detailed instructions on how to contribute, please refer to our [Contributing Guidelines](CONTRIBUTING.md).
+Whether you're improving documentation, adding new features, fixing bugs, or adding new VM images, your efforts help make pylume better for everyone.

-Join our [Discord community](https://discord.com/channels/1328377437301641247) to discuss ideas or get assistance.
+Join our [Discord community](https://discord.gg/8p56E2KJ) to discuss ideas or get assistance.

 ## License